-The Djed is an ancient Egyptian symbol that resembles a column with a broad base and capital which is divided by four parallel bars.
-The Djed pillar had been an object of worship since the pre-dynastic period, giving its name to the city of Djedu (Busiris, in the 9th nome of Lower Egypt).
+The Djed is an ancient Egyptian symbol that resembles a column with a broad base, which is divided by four parallel bars.
+The Djed pillar was an object of worship from the pre-dynastic period, giving its name to the city of Djedu (Busiris, in the 9th nome of Lower Egypt).
 It is clearly a stylised image, but there is disagreement regarding the origins of the symbol.
-As a hieroglyph it came to represent stability and durability, but may have started out as a fertility fetish.
+As a hieroglyph, it came to represent stability and durability, but may have started out as a fertility fetish.

-There was an annual festival during the month of Koiak which celebrated the murder of Osiris by Set, and Osiris´ later resurrection.
+There was an annual festival during the month of Koiak which celebrated the murder of Osiris by Set, and the later resurrection of Osiris.
 On the last day of the festival the pharaoh performed a ceremony called “raising the Djed”.
 It is thought that this ceremony emphasised the stability of the monarch, and symbolized the rebirth of Osiris.